-This training will be valuable for inspectors who currently posess certifications such as API 510, 570, or 653 and work for organizations which have RBI programs.
+This training will be valuable for inspectors who currently possess certifications such as the API 510, 570, or 653 inspection certification and work for organizations which have RBI programs.

 Individuals who are interested in obtaining API 580 certification can utilize this course to supplement their exam preparation efforts.